brinda-venkataramani/misc/marks.md

 Grades received in final two years of my undergraduate degree at McMaster.
+There's no real ordering to the courses within each term.

 ```
 Course Code    Course Title                               Grade (on 12.0 scale)